sixftallstar314/Z-Prefix-App-Backend/README.md

 *Notes*
-Currently this App is a proof of concept doesn't contain password encryption or hashing.
-Passwords are in plane text so please be advised.
+Currently this App is a proof of concept doesn't contain .env file or gitignore.
-Future features of this app will contain encryption and hashing.